pran-7-5/eco_style/README.md

 women_specific
 --------------------------------------------------------------------------------------------
 ```
-Jewelry = gold, silver, diamond, sea shells, pearl(not compatible for everyone), rudraaksh, wood,  feathers)  don't use plastic or other metal jewels.
+Jewelry = gold, silver, diamond, sea shells, pearls(not compatible for everyone), rudraksha, wood,  feathers)  don't use plastic or other metal jewels.
 avoid gem stones = there is math formula to calculate what is suitable to whom

 Makeup = Nail polish (ancient alta was used for nail polish, lipstick and blush) but are not available today in markets but can be homemade.